 The Shining seemed to introduce a promising child star in Dan Lloyd.
 He ended up having a role in a TV film two years later, but that was the extent of his acting career.
 “We kept trying for several years ... until I was in high school and I stopped at about 14 with almost no success," he told the New York Daily News.
 Lloyd did, however, have a brief cameo as a spectator in Doctor Sleep, Mike Flanagan's 2019 sequel to The Shining.

 To protect Lloyd, who was 5 years old when he made the film, Kubrick told him that they were filming a drama.
 He didn’t even see the actual film until he was 16.
 “I just personally don’t find it scary because I saw it behind the scenes," Lloyd later said.
 "I know it might be kind of ironic, but I like funny films and documentaries.”

 Jack Nicholson is responsible for the only line from The Shining to make it onto AFI’s Top 100 Movie Quotes.
 While filming the scene in which Jack breaks down a bathroom door with an ax, Nicholson shouted out the famous Ed McMahon line from The Tonight Show Starring Johnny Carson.
-The catch phrase worked and stayed in the film.
+The catchphrase worked and stayed in the film.
 Some behind-the-scenes footage (which can be seen above) shows Nicholson’s Method acting before filming the iconic scene.